RenanPalmeira/alfred/alfred-templates/README.md

 # alfred-templates

-Manager emails templates in AWS SES
+Helpful to manage the emails templates in AWS SES

 ## References